Xilinx/Vitis_Libraries/docs/guide_L2/engines/MCAmericanEngine.rst

         :alt: McAmericanEngine Vitis project architecture on FPGA
         :width: 60%
         :align: center

-        :ref:`the architecture of 3-kernel version MCAmericanEngine on FPGA`

 Kernel 1 MCAmericanEngineCalibrate reads price data :math:`y` and matrix data :math:`B` from external memory and outputs coefficients to DDR/HBM.
 The last kernel MCAmericanEnginePricing reads coefficients data from DDR/HBM and saves the final output optimal exercise price to DDR/HBM.